Emulating the impact of additional proton-proton interactions in the ATLAS simulation by pre-sampling sets of inelastic Monte Carlo events: Computing performance comparison

 The main computing performance benefit of the \mcoverlay \simc stems from the fact a \pileup dataset is only created once per MC production campaign, and then the individual events within that dataset are used for multiple hard-scatter MC samples, as opposed to being created on demand independently for each MC sample.
 An MC production campaign happens typically once per data-taking period and comprises billions (B) of hard-scatter events and thousands of individual samples.
 A sample is defined as a set of MC events generated using the same input parameters, e.g.\ a sample of \ttbar events produced by a certain MC generator with a given set of input parameters.
 The same presampled \pileup event can thus be overlaid on many different hard-scatter events from different MC samples.
 In doing so, care needs to be taken to ensure that no undesirable effects on physics analyses occur due to reusing the same \pileup events, as is discussed below.

 In ATLAS, typically 70\% of the CPU resources are devoted to MC production via the \simc; the remainder is used for data processing and user analyses.
-At present, with the \RunTwo \pileup profile, the \simc CPU usage is broken down into about 15\% for event generation, 55\% for G4 simulation, 20\% for digitisation and 20\% for other tasks (reconstruction, trigger, event writing).
-The \mcoverlay scheme decreases the digitisation time to a negligible level and thus reduces the overall CPU resources required for MC production by about 20\%, as is discussed below.
+At present, with the \RunTwo \pileup profile, the \simc CPU usage is broken down into about 15\% for event generation, 45\% for G4 simulation, 20\% for digitisation and 20\% for other tasks (reconstruction, trigger, event writing).
+The \mcoverlay scheme decreases the digitisation time to a negligible level by reusing the \pileup events more efficiently and thus reduces the overall CPU resources required for MC production by about 20\%, as is discussed below.

 The average CPU time per event in the \standardandover \simcs as a function of \( \mu \) is shown in \Fig{\ref{fig:perf_cpu_vs_mu}}.
 As can be seen, both depend linearly on \( \mu \) but the slope is about \(50\) times larger for the \standardmethod than for the \mcoverlay \simc.
 For the \standardmethod \simc, the CPU time required at \(\mu=70\) is \(7.5\) times larger than for \(\mu=10\), while for the \mcoverlay method, the corresponding increase in CPU time is only a factor of \(1.2\).
 Extrapolating this to \(\mu=200\), the CPU time is \(20\) times greater than for \(\mu = 10\) for the standard method and \(<2\) times higher for the \mcoverlay method.
 However, this comparison does not account for the CPU time required for the production of the presampled pileup dataset, which is needed to assess the overall CPU benefit in a realistic campaign, as is discussed below.